-Breaking down the 'good guy with a gun' theory
+Reports cast doubt on 'good guy with a gun' theory in mass shootings

+President Trump weighed in, suggesting that if there had been armed guards at the synagogue, it could have helped reduce the carnage.

+"If they had protection inside, the results would have been far better," Trump said hours after the shooting Saturday.
+"This is a dispute that will always exist, I suspect, but if they had some kind of a protection inside the temple, maybe this would have been a very different situation.
+They didn’t and [the shooter] was unfortunately able to do things he shouldn’t have been able to do."

-National Rifle Association chief executive Wayne LaPierre has long touted the idea that “the only way to stop a bad guy with a gun is with a good guy with a gun.”
+That idea of armed guards, or armed teachers, as a solution to gun violence often seems to come up in the wake of mass shootings, echoing National Rifle Association chief Wayne LaPierre's long-touted notion that “the only way to stop a bad guy with a gun is with a good guy with a gun.”

-He famously said the remark after the Sandy Hook shooting and reiterated his theory last week after the shooting at a Florida high school.
+LaPierre famously made those remark after the Sandy Hook school shooting in 2012 that killed 20 children and six school staff, and reiterated it in February after the shooting at a Parkland, Florida, high school that left 17 dead.

 Research has shown, however, that the maxim isn’t always accurate.

-"It’s a good slogan,” said Liza Gold, a clinical professor of psychology at Georgetown University’s School of medicine who examines the nexus between mental illness and gun violence.
+"It’s a good slogan,” said Liza Gold, a clinical professor of psychiatry at Georgetown University’s School of medicine who examines the nexus between mental illness and gun violence.

-"I have yet to see the evidence base for that claim,” she said.
+"I have yet to see the evidence base for that claim,” she told ABC News in the wake of the Parkland high school shooting earlier this year.

 A recent study

-Note: Editor’s note: Liza Gold is a clinical professor of psychiatry at Georgetown University’s School of medicine.
-An earlier version of this story misstated her title as professor of psychology.